Sunday, 15 July 2018

 Bergman on holiness, music and death

-Not a day passed when the master didn't think of all three.
+Not a day passed when the master didn't think of all three [holiness, music and death].
 So it was quite an experience after the visit (hopefully numinous images from which I reproduce throughout) to return to Bergman on Fårö, one of the five detailed films Marie Nyreröd made with him at the very end of his life, and find that he had whittled down his often unruly thoughts to essentials.
 No doubt his 'demon of control', as he put it, made sure what went alongside the interviews in terms of film clips, how he was filmed and where; and why not?

 The first chunk is from when he takes Nyreröd into that wonderful little cinema at Dämba and shows her and us a very specific clip, from Private Confessions (1996).
 This is Max von Sydow's Bishop Jakob being asked by Pernilla Ostergren's character whether he believe in God.
 His answer: